projecthorus/HorusGroundStation/README.md

 ## Usage - Client Applications
 There are a few example client applications in this repository
 * HorusGroundStation.pyw - Horus Cutdown Payload ground-station GUI application, which shows telemetry information and allows commanding of the cutdown payload.
+  * This can read some user settings (Callsign, Cutdown Password) from defaults.cfg
 * HorusMessenger.py - Basic text-messenger GUI application.
 * PacketSniffer.py - Console application which prints a textual representation of all LoRaUDPServer UDP broadcast packets seen on the local network.
 * TelemetryUpload.py - Listens for payload telemetry, and uploads to Habitat.